Baihakki Khaizan: LionsXII

+Johor Darul Ta'zim II F.C.

 Baihakki returned to Malaysia and made his Johor Darul Ta'zim II debut in the 2015 Malaysia Premier League season.
 Baihakki joins Warriors FC to play in the S.League for the 2017 campaign together with the Singapore captain, Shahril Ishak.
 Following the end of the season, Baihakki was not offered a contract extension and was left without a club and was reportedly considering his options with offers from several clubs within the region.
 He went for a trial with Saudi Arabian second-tier side, Jeddah Club after he was set up by his agent while on an Umrah pilgrimage trip with his family.
-After impressing in a 5-day trial, Baihakki was offered a 4-month contract by the Saudi side until the end of the season.
+After impressing in a five day trial, Baihakki was offered a four month contract by the Saudi side until the end of the season.

+Muangthong United

 After declining to play in the Middle East, Baihakki was offered a contract to play with Kuala Lumpur FA.
 However, a last minute deal was offered to him to play in the Thai League 1 and on 26 January 2018, he signed a contract with 4 time-league winner, Muangthong United ahead of the 2018 season.
 After signing with Muangthong United, On 5 February 2018, Baihakki was immediately loaned out to Thai League 2 side, Udon Thani.
 He scored his first goal in a 3–0 victory against Thai Honda FC, becoming the first Singaporean to score in the Thai league.

+Trat F.C.

 On 11 January 2019, Baihakki signed a one-year deal with newly promoted club Thai League 1 club Trat.
 He has racked up two goals and an assist in his first 13 games for the club.
 On 3 January 2020, Baihakki signed for 2019 Thai League Cup winners PT Prachuap for the 2020 Thai League 1 season.